0x80/firestore-facade/README.md

 Subcollections are place under `sub`.
 Currently one level of nesting is supported.

+In this example the collection names in Firestore are snake-cased, but if your names are camel-cased the key names should mirror that.

 The empty objects are simply placeholders to make the types available at runtime. @TODO explain in detail.